CedricSourceCode/supreme_bot-1/README.md

       	execute script by clicking anywhere on the screen to initiate the search prompt.

       	enter a supreme item to search for

+input:

+	hardcoded shipping and billing information required for checkout update these value yourself in the script

+output:

 	if the search item is found it will open the product in a new tab add to cart and fill out the form